MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Segmentation provides ability to group your customers into cohorts that match a filter criteria based on various customer attributes such as their demographic, transactional or behavioral attributes to target specific actions such as promotional campaigns or surveys to achieve desired business goals.
-Segments allows defining complex filter conditions based on the conflated customer entity and its data graph of related entities ngested from various data sources.
+Segments allows defining complex filter conditions based on the conflated customer entity and its data graph of related entities ingested from various data sources.

 There are two types of segments:

-- **Static**: Segment with filter conditions that are processed once either upon the creation or update any of its filter conditions.
+- **Static**: Segment with filter conditions that are processed once: Either upon the creation of the segment or upon it's updating.
 Such segments are especially useful for cases when properties are not expected to change over time or that are expected to used ony once.
 Example use case: Customers who attended an expo event.
 - **Dynamic**: Segment with filter conditions that are processed according to a recurring schedule.
 These segments are especially useful when customers attributes change over time to continuosly update segment and keep targeting newly added customers   Example use case: customers who have bought products worth more than $500 in the last 3 months.
 The current dynamics segment resfreshing schedule is every 12 hours.

-This section will cover segment creation followed by segment exploration.
+This section will cover segment creation followed by segment evaluation.

 ## Creating segments from the segment page
 In order to start creating a segment, you can either click **Add Segment** at the top right corner of the screen (shown in red below), or click the **Get Started** button (shown in blue below).